InfoSecInnovations/concierge/README.md

 If the containers aren't running properly you can try using `python launch.py` to launch them again.

+## Update to new release

+Pull or download the latest version of the repository.

+### Quick install

+Running `install.py` should be able to take care of upgrading your configuration.

+Note that if you have an existing installation you must either remove the Concierge volume or keep the same OpenSearch admin password otherwise the OpenSearch container won't function.

+If you already have a language model downloaded and you didn't remove the Concierge volume you can use ctrl+C to skip the model pull in the last stage of the install (although you may want to get the latest version).

+### Manual update

+`docker compose pull -f <docker-compose-file.yml>` will grab the latest versions of the Docker containers.

+`docker compose build -f <docker-compose-file.yml>` will rebuild the Docker container with the latest version of Concierge.

+Now you can reconfigure the `.env` file and relaunch the containers like in the Manual install step.

 ## Setup: development environment

 ### Quick install